Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Introduction

 The classical approaches to solve nonconvex QCQPs include the standard linear programming (LP), semidefinite programming (SDP) and second-order cone programming (SOCP) based hierarchies.
-Although these hierarchies may converge to the global optimum under some assumptions~\cite{Sherali1995,Lasserre2001,Parrilo2003,Sherali2013,Ahmadi2019}, they typically require a high order of relaxations, therefore, they are not extensively used in practical approaches for large scale instances.
+Although these hierarchies may converge to the global optimum under some assumptions~\cite{Sherali1995,Lasserre2001,Parrilo2003,Sherali2013,Ahmadi2019}, they typically require a high order of relaxations, therefore, they are not extensively used in practical approaches for large-scale instances.
 Instead, most studies focus on how to construct strong convex relaxations that accurately approximate the nonconvex QCQP.
 There are at least three ways this dual approach is used: i) By construction, relaxations provide valuable lower bounds (for minimization problems) that can be used to judge the quality of a feasible solution obtained using a local solver or a heuristic approach. ii) Optimal solutions obtained from the convex relaxations can be used as an initial point for local solvers. iii) Convex relaxations are solved repeatedly in spatial branch-and-bound algorithms used for the global optimization of nonconvex QCQPs.
 Therefore, the selection of the \textit{right} relaxation is a crucial task for nonconvex QCQPs.

 Two convex relaxations that are heavily used and extensively studied in the literature are SDP relaxation \cite{Vandenberghe1996} and LP relaxation\footnote{In this paper, unless otherwise stated, we will consider the LP relaxation obtained by the McCormick envelopes only.} \cite{McCormick1976}.
-There is some interest to find sufficient conditions under which these relaxations can be tight, see, \cite{zhang2000quadratic,ye2003new,beck2003strong,luo2010semidefinite,wang2022tightness} for studies focusing on the SDP relaxation and \cite{qiu2023polyhedralpropertiesrltrelaxations} for studies focusing on the LP relaxation obtained via Reformulation-Linearization Technique (RLT).
-Although these theoretical results are insightful, the sufficient conditions are typically restrictive and do not apply to practical settings directly.
+There is considerable interest in identifying sufficient conditions under which these relaxations can be tight; for example, \cite{zhang2000quadratic,ye2003new,beck2003strong,Luo2010,wang2022tightness} for studies focusing on the SDP relaxation and \cite{qiu2023polyhedralpropertiesrltrelaxations} for studies focusing on the LP relaxation obtained via Reformulation-Linearization Technique (RLT).
+Although these theoretical results are insightful, the corresponding sufficient conditions are typically restrictive and do not directly resolve the relaxation-selection problem.